top of page

 Virgen de dólores en el barrio de Jalatlaco Photo by Frank Coronado

-The season of Cuaresma (Lent) begins on Miércoles de Ceniza (Ash Wednesday) and lasts for 40 days leading up to Holy Thursday.
-During this time, especially on Fridays and throughout Semana Santa, many people in Oaxaca refrain from eating meat.
-Instead, they turn to traditional dishes made with fish, vegetables, and local ingredients.
-This shift in diet has inspired a unique Oaxacan culinary tradition rich in symbolism and flavor.
+The season of Cuaresma (Lent) begins on MiƩrcoles de Ceniza (Ash Wednesday) and lasts for 40 days leading up to Holy Thursday.
+Many people in Oaxaca refrain from eating meat during this time, particularly on Fridays.
+They instead turn to traditional dishes made with fish, vegetables, and local ingredients.
+This dietary shift has inspired a unique Oaxacan culinary tradition rich in symbolism and flavor.

 At Instituto Cultural Oaxaca, our Semana Santa cooking workshop dives into these special recipes.
-Students improve their Spanish vocabulary for food and cooking and get hands-on experience preparing dishes like tortitas de camarón, nopal salad, and mole de vigilia.
+Students enhance their Spanish vocabulary for food and cooking while getting hands-on experience preparing dishes like tortitas de camarón, nopal salad, and mole de vigilia.
 Cooking together in Spanish creates a memorable and immersive learning environment.

 Key Vocabulary